CenterForOpenScience/OSFDocs/docs/projects/overview.rst

 the length of a description.
 If the user leaves a blank link between paragraphs, the space will be shown upon submitting the changes.
 Any HTML is scrubbed from the contents, disappearing on save.
 Markdown does not format the text.
 After the changes are saved, the page refreshes.

+The "License" field can be left empty or can contain a license.
+An admin contributor selects a license by clicking on the field, which opens a widget containing "Choose a field" and a dropdown list of licenses.

+.. todo:: Add licenses.
+If left empty, the License field only displays for Admin contributors.

-Below the description, the page is populated by widgets—panels that contain information and allow actions for specific parts of a project.
+Below the license, the page is populated by widgets—panels that contain information and allow actions for specific parts of a project.

 Wiki Widget
 -----------